Credit cards can be a powerful tool in your hands. If you use them wisely, that is.

 Best Credit Card for High Grocery Spending

 Blue Cash Preferred® Card from American Express – There’s really one card that stands alone in this category.
-The claim to fame for this American Express card is the incredible 6% cash back rate on all purchases at supermarkets (with an annual spending cap of $6,000 annually).
-Other perks of this card include 6% cash back on streaming services and 3% cashback on gas, rideshare, and other transit.
+The claim to fame for this American Express card is the incredible 6% cash back rate on all purchases at US supermarkets (with an annual spending cap of $6,000 annually).
+Other perks of this card include 6% cash back on US streaming services and 3% cashback on US gas stations, rideshare, and other transit expenses.

 Best Credit Card for High Gas Spending